Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 **Note**: With a list of frames, the lights will stay off after the last frame in the list for infinite episodes.

 See the [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide for a detailed tutorial on how to use blackouts.

+## CSV Logger

+The CSV Logger feature automatically records experiment results into a CSV file, eliminating manual effort.
+This feature runs in the background during Animal-AI sessions and stops when the application closes.
+It is particularly useful for tracking and comparing experiment outcomes, and it is enabled by default in both Play and Train modes.

+For more information on the CSV Logger, refer to the [CSV Logger Guide](/docs/CSVLoggerGuide.md).

 ## Rules and Notes for Arena Configurations